claudiajs/claudia-bot-builder/GETTING_STARTED.md

 ### Skype bot configuration

-- Create a Microsoft App and get its App ID and App secret on [Microsoft Apps](https://apps.dev.microsoft.com/)
+- Create a Microsoft App and get its App ID and App password at [Microsoft Apps](https://apps.dev.microsoft.com/)
-- Create the Skype bot and use the App ID and App Secret (Private key) on the [Microsoft My Bots](https://developer.microsoft.com/en-us/skype/bots/manage)
+- Use `claudia update --configure-skype-bot` to configure the access details in your bot
-- Use `claudia update --configure-skype-bot` to configure the access details in your bot.
+- Create the Skype bot using the webhook URL printed by the installer at the [Skype Bots Page](https://developer.microsoft.com/en-us/skype/bots/manage/Create)

 ## Further information